 How to Make Grog

 In a world before antibiotics, cling wrap or big pharma painkillers, people just rolled all three into one: Booze.
 Navies around the world were given fairly generous rations of ale – which was about the only generous thing in a sailor’s life.
 For the British navy, ale rations worked well enough for relatively short jaunts around European waters or even the northern crossing to America, where the entire ocean acted as a refrigerator.
 Further afield those huge casks of ale became problematic: They took up too much room and without mother nature acting as your cooling system, the ale tended to spoil in the heat.

-The issue was partially solved by dramatically upping the hops – a natural preservative – to stop spoilage and invented India Pale Ale in the process.
+The issue was partially solved by dramatically upping the hops – a natural preservative – which stopped spoilage and created India Pale Ale in the process.
 It still took up too much room on long journeys to the far corners of the empire.

 Alcoholically speaking, rum takes up a lot less room than beer and doesn’t spoil nearly as easily.
+Or at all.
 Hence the British navy’s fabled Rum Ration.
 Old naval lore is drowning in the stuff – Churchill never made the “Rum, sodomy and the lash” quip, but someone did.
 The Admirality didn’t officially abolish the sailor’s daily rum ration until 1971.